-In February 2018, the Financial Accounting Standards Board ("FASB") issued ASU No. 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220) Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income", to address a specific consequence of the Tax Cuts and Jobs Act (TCJA) by allowing a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the TCJA's reduction of the U.S. federal corporate income tax rate.
-The ASU is effective for all entities for annual periods beginning after December 15, 2018, with early adoption permitted, and is to be applied either in the period of adoption or retrospectively to each period in which the effect of the change in the U.S. federal corporate income tax rate in the TCJA is recognized.
+In February 2018, the Financial Accounting Standards Board ("FASB") issued ASU No. 2018-02, "Income Statement-Reporting Comprehensive Income (Topic 220) Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income", to address a specific consequence of the Tax Cuts and Jobs Act (the "Act") by allowing a reclassification from accumulated other comprehensive income to retained earnings for stranded tax effects resulting from the Act's reduction of the U.S. federal corporate income tax rate.
+The ASU is effective for all entities for annual periods beginning after December 15, 2018, with early adoption permitted, and is to be applied either in the period of adoption or retrospectively to each period in which the effect of the change in the U.S. federal corporate income tax rate in the Act is recognized.
 Management has not yet completed its assessment of the impact of the ASU on the Company's Consolidated Financial Statements.

 In January 2017, the FASB issued ASU 2017-04, "Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment".
 The guidance in ASU 2017-04 eliminates the requirement to determine the fair value of individual assets and liabilities of a reporting unit to measure goodwill impairment.
 Under the amendments in the new ASU, goodwill impairment testing will be performed by comparing the fair value of the reporting unit with its carrying amount and recognizing an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
-ASU 2017-04 is effective for annual and interim goodwill impairment tests in fiscal years beginning after December 15, 2019, and should be applied on a prospective basis.
-Early adoption is permitted for annual or interim goodwill impairment testing performed after January 1, 2017.
+ASU 2017-04 is effective for annual and interim goodwill impairment testing performed after January 1, 2017.
 The Company is currently evaluating the impact of adopting this guidance.